edit

 Data Science Africa is a bottom up initiative for capacity building in data science, machine learning and artificial intelligence on the African continent.

-As of October 2021 there have been five workshops and five schools, located in Nyeri, Kenya (twice); Kampala, Uganda; Arusha, Tanzania; Abuja, Nigeria; Addis Ababa, Ethiopia; Accra, Ghana; Kampala, Uganda and Kimberley, South Africa.
+As of May 2023 there have been eleven workshops and schools, located in seven different countries: Nyeri, Kenya (twice); Kampala, Uganda; Arusha, Tanzania; Abuja, Nigeria; Addis Ababa, Ethiopia; Accra, Ghana; Kampala, Uganda and Kimberley, South Africa (virtual), and in Kigali, Rwanda.

 The main notion is end-to-end data science.
 For example, going from data collection in the farmer’s field to decision making in the Ministry of Agriculture.
 Or going from malaria disease counts in health centers to medicine distribution.